spacegangster/f-empower/README.md

 - first
 - jquery_wrap_to_array : maps jquery wrapped array into array of jquery wrapped elements
 - invoke
+- is_array     : predicate that tests if object is array
 - is_empty
 - is_function
 - keys